 The city of Washington D.C. has so many monuments to explore.
 And you might pass by without a thought.

 But the monuments will always stand among the paths of our Nation’s Capital, and they are there to be thought-provoking.

 To remind you of the great feats humanity has accomplished, the inventions that have brought us into the modern age, to make us question what we define, and to remind us that anything could change in the blink of an eye.

-All of these beautiful memorials are just a short commute away from any of our Daro apartment buildings.
+All of these beautiful memorials are just a short commute away from any of our DC apartment buildings.
 Come in and tour our properties today.